bxparks/AceSegment/README.md

 segment LED displays on Arduino platforms.
 The library supports many types of LED displays:

-* modules using the TM1637 controller chip over its custom 2 wire protocol
+* modules using the TM1637 controller chip over its custom 2-wire protocol
+* modules using the TM1638 controller chip over its custom 3-wire protocol
 * modules using the MAX7219/MAX7221 controller chip over SPI
 * modules using the HT16K33 controller chip over I2C
 * modules using two 74HC595 shift register chips over SPI